urbanetter/webcomponent-talk/web-components.md

 # Templates (or shadow DOM)

-The HTML in the template is not visible from outside.
-Also, the id does not collide with outside id.
+HTML in template is implementation detail of component.
+It is called

+## Shadow DOM

+and not visible from outside DOM (light DOM).

 ---